Gurjaani Municipality: Geography and climate

 Five other municipalities border Gurjaani Municipality.
 It borders Sagarejo Municipality to the west, Signagi Municipality to the southeast, Telavi Municipality to the northwest, Qvareli Municipality to the north, and Lagodekhi Municipality to the east.
 Gurjaani municipality is the smallest administrative-territorial unit within the Kakheti region.
-Its area is 846.0 km².
+Its area is 846.0 km2.
 Agricultural fields occupy 39,430 ha, and the total area covered by forest is 27,730 ha.
-The administrative centre is the city of Gurjaan.
+The administrative centre is the city of Gurjaani.

 The territory of Gurjaani municipality belongs to the region of moderate humid subtropical climate.
 The plain has a moderately humid climate with mild winters and hot summers in the east.
 Gombori ridge has a moderately humid climate characterized by a long summer.
 The Iori plateau has a dry subtropical steppe climate with moderately cold winters and hot summers.

 The average annual temperature is 12.4 °C, the average temperature of the coldest month of the year, January, is 0.9 °C, and the average temperature of the hottest month, August, is 23.6 °C. The average annual volume of precipitation is up to 800 mm in most parts of the territory, and it decreases to 500-600 mm in the plateau part of the territory.
 The main river of the municipality is Alazani, with short tributaries of small water (Chermishkhevi, Shromiskhevi, Chalaubniskhevi, Tsiliana and others).

+Politics

+Gurjaani Municipal Assembly (Georgian: გურჯაანის საკრებულო) is a representative body in Gurjaani Municipality. currently consisting of 39 members.
+The council is assembled into session regularly, to consider subject matters such as code changes, utilities, taxes, Municipal budget, oversight of Municipal government and more.
+Municipal Assembly and Mayor are elected every four year.
+The last election was held in October 2021.